jmartorell/LTlab/README.md

   Depends on the file `dfl_ddl.sql`

   Note that the file must be preprocessed with a tool such as calc in order to create a suitable text file (`DFL.DBF.txt`)

+* `batch-catalog.sh`

+  Processes and dumps into the catalog database the files [downloaded from Wikimedia](https://dumps.wikimedia.org/backup-index.html).

+  Depends on `mediawiki-catalog.py` and `wikifile.py`

+* `merge-catalog.py`

+  Merges word catalog database with the dictionary, so maching generated words is easier.

+* `productions-synth-export.sql`

+  Combines the generated productions with the existing ones.
+Export this query with `\t` as separator and ISO-8859-1 encoding as `dictionary.dump` ready for processing, check no headers are present.